Thomas G. Ambrosino: Chelsea city manager

 In 2015, Ambrosino and former Portland, Maine city manager Mark Rees were finalists to succeed Jay Ash as city manager of Chelsea, Massachusetts.
 On June 8, 2015, the Chelsea city council voted 8 to 3 to hire Ambrosino.
 He negotiated a four-year contract with the council and took office on July 20, 2015.
+He left office on January 30, 2023 to become the court administrator of the Trial Court for Massachusetts.